diegoami/census_heroku/README.md

 ### MANAGING DATA

 The data can be found in the directory `data`, in the file `census.csv`.
-The idea is to create a model able to predict whether someone earns more or less than 50K based on their census data.
+It can be retrieved wit `dvc pull` (check how it works somewhere else) The idea is to create a model able to predict whether someone earns more or less than 50K based on their census data.
-It contains a version of the census data, which has been managed with `DVC` and cleaned up to get better results
+It contains a version of the census data, which has been managed with `DVC` and cleaned up to get better results The original data is in the file `orig.csv`

 ### DATA ANALYSIS